 The NAMASTE India – EU Mobility Project is aimed at increasing the bilateral cooperation of India and EU in education and research.
 Kavitha Somashekar is among a select group of scholars who have earned the NAMASTE Erasmus Mundus Scholarship.
 She will be conducting her research in Groningen University, Netherlands, for a period of six months starting from 31 December 2015.
-A postdoctoral research student at Jain University, Kavitha has considerable experience as an HR Generalist.
+A postdoctoral research student at Jain (Deemed-to-be University), Kavitha has considerable experience as an HR Generalist.
 In the past nineteen years, she has worked for various industries like e-commerce, retail, hospitality, and education.
 Here is Kavitha with her thoughts on her research.

 - What is Erasmus Mundus NAMASTE mobility project?

 Erasmus Mundus is a cooperation and mobility program in the field of higher education that aims to enhance the quality of European higher education and to promote dialogue and understanding between people and cultures through cooperation with Third-Countries.
 In addition, it contributes to the development of human resources and the international cooperation capacity of higher education institutions in Third-Countries by increasing mobility between the European Union and these countries.